alangunning/doc-ai-analysis-starter/docs/content/interactive-shell.md

 ```

 The prompt updates to reflect the current working directory and command
-history is stored in ``~/.doc-ai-history`` for future sessions.
-Under the hood
+history is stored in the user data directory provided by
+``platformdirs`` (for example ``~/.local/share/doc_ai/history`` on Linux)
-the shell leverages ``click-repl`` to provide tab completion and can be reused
+for future sessions.
+Under the hood the shell leverages ``click-repl`` to
-in other Typer-based projects.
+provide tab completion and can be reused in other Typer-based projects.

 Use `show doc-types` and `show topics` to list document types under the
 ``data/`` directory and analysis topics discovered from prompt files.